 Related: The Grand Plan

 I knew the data, knew the problem, and after working with this problem, knew that finding a good job wasn’t an aptitude or work ethic issue.

 I looked at the problem and thought:

 There’s got to be a way to tap into opportunity youth to train them and give them skills so they can be productive in a thriving job.

 Once I found the why or the purpose that inspired me, I quickly worked to find a viable solution.

 Step 2: Make an Apprenticeship Core to Your Business’s Purpose

-Employees today say they want to work for a company with purpose.
-In fact, Shawn Achor’s article in the Harvard Business Review, says that “9 out of 10 people are willing to earn less money to do more-meaningful work.”
+Employees today say they want to work for a company with a purpose.
+In fact, Shawn Achor’s article in the Harvard Business Review, says that “9 out of 10 people are willing to earn less money to do more meaningful work.”

 However, what many do not know is one of the main reasons they are so phenomenal is because they have apprenticeships for youth to go into banking.
 It’s also standard for some big names like Schwab, Merrill Lynch, and Fidelity.
 I even created one in my wealth management firm.

 I knew the apprenticeship model worked, and I knew low-income youth could be trained and taught, so I brought both worlds together.